 Studies diverge on whether or not the indirect benefits or externalities can be measured.
 In terms of measuring indirect benefits, many of the methods that can be used are drawn from the field of environmental economics.
 Rather than measuring the financial value of open government data, what can be considered is asking what the cost to society is of not making open government data available.

-The use of case studies can also give an indication of wider societal value, through dividing the economy and types of open government data into sectors and then calculating the benefits.
-Benefits could include cost-savings, time-savings, economic value, and non-quantifiable benefits as appropriate.
+The use of case studies can also give an indication of wider societal value, by dividing the economy and types of open government data into sectors and then calculating the benefits.
+Benefits could include cost savings, time savings, economic value, and non-quantifiable benefits as appropriate.
 For example, in the area of transport, traffic data can save motorists’ time and better coordinated road works can reduce congestion and improve efficiency.
 There are two other examples of how to measure indirect benefits:

-Microeconomic (welfare) approach: Calculates consumer surplus, or net economic benefit to consumers, through the difference between the price that the consumer is willing to pay and the price actually paid.
+Microeconomic (welfare) approach: Calculates consumer surplus, or the net economic benefit to consumers, through the difference between the price that the consumer is willing to pay and the price actually paid.
 This method requires an assumption of linear demand and for this reason likely underestimates consumer surplus.

-Macroeconomic (returns) approach: Uses a modified Solow-Swan model (also known as an exogenous growth model) viewing the returns to open government data as similar to the returns found for research and development (R&D).
+Macroeconomic (returns) approach: Uses a modified Solow-Swan model (also known as an exogenous growth model) viewing the returns to open government data as similar to the returns found for research and development.

 While methodologies for measuring indirect benefits including wider societal benefits vary depending on contexts and data types, it is important that efforts are made to include these estimates in the overall valuation of open government data and potential for open government data.